 13. Peopleperhour

 Peopleperhour is a place where you can find freelance work.
-You have to sign up with them; your skill sets will match the clients.
+You must sign up with them; your skill sets will match the clients.

 14. Proofreading services

 You can join this company even if you are an entry-level proofreader.
 But you have to pass their test to be considered for work.
-And you should score 95% on this test.
+You should score 95% on this test.

 15. Proofreading 247

-You will get hired if you are a master’s or Ph.D. in any stream.
+You will get hired if you have a master’s or Ph.D. in any stream.
 Proofreading 247 works for academic or business proofreading.

 16. Sibia Proofreading

 Sibia Proofreading hires editors for scientific, medical, and academic journals.
-You must have good experience in editing and proofreading to be considered to proofread and know one of the fields.
+You must have good experience in editing and proofreading to be considered for proofreading and know one of the fields.

 17. Writer’s relief

-Writers relief provides proofreading services for which they need proofreaders.
-But they say they are very selective in choosing the applicants, and only 2 % of applicants get hired.
+Writers Relief provides proofreading services for which they need proofreaders.
+However, they say they are very selective in choosing the applicants, and only 2 % of applicants get hired.

 18. Wordy